wenbobao/PPiOS-Rename/README.md

 1. Create a workspace to simplify interactions with the library.
 2. Create an app that uses the static library.
-3. Reference all of the library's public classes, protocols, etc. in the app.
-4. Use the app for the analysis portion of PPiOS-Rename.
+3. Use the app for the analysis portion of PPiOS-Rename.
-5. Use the analysis to apply renaming to the static library's sources.
+4. Use the analysis to apply renaming to the static library's sources.
-6. Build the static library.
+5. Build the static library.

-Referencing the public classes from the code in the wrapping app pulls all of these classes and all of the classes that they reference into the app.
+Importing the static library into the wrapping app pulls all of these classes and all of the classes that they reference into the app.
 Using this as the basis for analysis would rename **all of the symbols in the static library**.
 The resulting library would be unusable because all of the identifiers in the API would be renamed.
 In order for the static library to be usable externally, all of the public symbols need to be excluded from renaming.
 Excluding these classes **must be done manually**. `ppios-rename` will exclude all of the members of these classes, automatically, once the classes are excluded.

 The procedure is as follows: